fniessink/toisto/README.md

 ```

 Each deck is a list of entries.
 There are two types of entries:
 1. A translation entry.
 Translation entries are a mappings with exactly two language key-value pairs.
 The key is a language identifier.
-Currently only "fi" for Finnish and "nl" for Dutch are supported.
+Currently "en" for English, "fi" for Finnish, and "nl" for Dutch are supported.
 Each language identifier has a value that is either a string or a list of strings.
 The values are words, phrases, or sentences in the language indicated by the key.
 2. A noun entry.
 The entry is a mapping with `singular` and `plural` as keys and translation entries as values.
-It represents a noun with singular and plural versions in both Finnish and Dutch.
+It represents a noun with singular and plural versions in English, Finnish, and Dutch.

 Toisto uses the entries to generate quizzes.
 Currently, two types of quizzes are generated:
-1. Quizzes to translate a phrase from Dutch to Finnish and vice versa.
-Toisto quizzes the user in both directions, Finnish-Dutch and Dutch-Finnish.
+1. Quizzes to translate a phrase from one language to another and vice versa.
+Toisto quizzes the user in both directions.
 If the language value is a list, Toisto uses all items as question and as answer.
 So both "Mikä päivä tänään on?" and "Mikä päivä on tänään?" are asked as question and both are accepted as correct answer for the quiz "Welke dag is het vandaag?"
 2. Quizzes to singularize a plural noun or pluralize a singular noun.
-Users are only asked to singularize and pluralize nouns in their practice language, not their native language.
+Users are only asked to singularize and pluralize nouns in their practice language, not their own language.

 ### Spaced repetition